kennedy-u/CS-305_Portfolio/README.md

 I was able to determined an appropriate encryption algorithm cipher to deploy given security vulnerabilities.

-What about the process of working through the vulnerability assessment did you find challenging or helpful?

 Generated an appropriate self-sighned certifcates using the Java Keytool.

 Deployed Cipher, this was done by deploying and implementing the encryption algorithm cipher to the software application.
 In addition, I verified this process by using a checksum verification process.